wang-q/nwr/README.md

 Usage: nwr [COMMAND]

 Commands:
-  append    Append fields of higher ranks to a TSV file ardb      Init the assembly database comment   Add comments to node(s) in a Newick file common    Output the common tree of terms distance  Output a TSV/phylip file with distances between all named nodes download  Download the latest releases of `taxdump` and assembly reports indent    Indent the Newick file info      Information of Taxonomy ID(s) or scientific name(s) kb        Prints docs (knowledge bases) label     Labels in the Newick file lineage   Output the lineage of the term member    List members (of certain ranks) under ancestral term(s) order     Order nodes in a Newick file prune     Remove nodes from the Newick file rename    Rename named/unnamed nodes in a Newick file replace   Replace node names/comments in a Newick file reroot    Place the root in the middle of the desired node and its parent restrict  Restrict taxonomy terms to ancestral descendants subtree   Extract a subtree stat      Statistics about the Newick file template  Create dirs, data and scripts for a phylogenomic research tex       Visualize the Newick tree via LaTeX topo      Topological information of the Newick file txdb      Init the taxonomy database help      Print this message or the help of the given subcommand(s)
+  append       Append fields of higher ranks to a TSV file ardb         Init the assembly database comment      Add comments to node(s) in a Newick file common       Output the common tree of terms distance     Output a TSV/phylip file with distances between all named nodes download     Download the latest releases of `taxdump` and assembly reports indent       Indent the Newick file info         Information of Taxonomy ID(s) or scientific name(s) kb           Prints docs (knowledge bases) label        Labels in the Newick file lineage      Output the lineage of the term member       List members (of certain ranks) under ancestral term(s) order        Order nodes in a Newick file pl-condense  Pipeline - condense subtrees based on taxonomy prune        Remove nodes from the Newick file rename       Rename named/unnamed nodes in a Newick file replace      Replace node names/comments in a Newick file reroot       Place the root in the middle of the desired node and its parent restrict     Restrict taxonomy terms to ancestral descendants subtree      Extract a subtree stat         Statistics about the Newick file template     Create dirs, data and scripts for a phylogenomic research tex          Visualize the Newick tree via LaTeX topo         Topological information of the Newick file txdb         Init the taxonomy database help         Print this message or the help of the given subcommand(s)

 Options:
   -h, --help     Print help